🏥 Medical Imaging¶

 -

-By projecting 3D fMRI volumes into 2D "cortical flat maps" and feeding them as videos to a standard spacetime MAE-ViT, the authors train CortexMAE on 2.1K hours of HCP data: it dramatically outperforms SOTA in cognitive state decoding, validating flat maps as the "goldilocks zone" between voxel (volume) and region-averaged (parcellation) representations.
-They also release the first open-source fMRI foundation model benchmark Brainmarks, provide the first systematic scaling law for fMRI models, and report an honest null result: individual trait prediction still cannot beat a simple functional connectivity baseline.
+By projecting 3D fMRI volumes into 2D videos via "cortical flat maps" and feeding them into a standard spacetime MAE-ViT, the authors develop CortexMAE trained on 2.1K hours of HCP data.
+It significantly outperforms SOTA in cognitive state decoding, validating that the flat map is the "goldilocks zone" between voxel-wise (volume) and region-averaged (parcellation) representations.
+Simultaneously, the first open-source fMRI foundation model benchmark, Brainmarks, reveals the first systematic scaling laws for fMRI models and a "honest null result" showing that trait prediction still fails to beat simple functional connectivity baselines.

 -